flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 ## Model Tuning API

-The `ModelTuner` provides flyte-native hyperparameter optimization capabilities, taking advantage of all of Flyte's features such as caching, recoverability, etc. It builds on top of the `ModelTrainer`, and should be ML-framework-agnostic:
+The `ModelTuner` provides Flyte-native hyperparameter optimization capabilities, taking advantage of all of Flyte's features such as caching, recoverability, etc. It builds on top of the `ModelTrainer`, and should be ML-framework-agnostic:

 ```python
 from flytekit_learn import ModelTuner, GridSearch